Mysterious cases of rare eye cancer puzzle doctors in two states

 Earlier this year, Ashley McCrary, one of the patients who attended Auburn, started a Facebook group to connect with other people from the university who have been diagnosed with the eye cancer.
 A separate, similar Facebook community was started a few years ago for people in North Carolina.

-While doctors are reluctant to call this a cancer cluster — no cause or common thread has been found — researchers are studying these patients to see if a link, if any, exists between the two groups.
+While doctors are reluctant to call this a cancer cluster — no cause or common thread has been found — researchers are studying these patients to see if a link exists between the two groups.

 What is ocular melanoma?